-After receiving more than 550 applications and conducting interviews with 85 candidates over a 12-week period, the UCSF Adult Psychiatry Residency Training Program (RTP) announced that it will welcome a full class of 16 new residents into its Class of 2021.
-The incoming class, which will begin clinical work in late June after participating in orientation activities, is a highly diverse and accomplished group.
+After receiving more than 840 applications and conducting interviews with 92 candidates over a 12-week period, the UCSF Adult Psychiatry Residency Training Program (RTP) announced that it will welcome a full class of 16 new resident physicians into its Class of 2022.
+The incoming class, which will begin clinical work on June 21 after participating in orientation activities, is a highly accomplished group.

-Together, the group has published 63 peer-reviewed manuscripts and presented 95 posters at national meetings.
-They hold interest in a wide variety of sub-specialties, including basic science research, child and adolescent psychiatry, clinical research, global mental health, medical education, public psychiatry, translational research, and women's mental health.
+Together, the cohort has published 85 peer-reviewed manuscripts and presented 35 posters at national meetings.
+They hold interest in a wide variety of sub-specialties, including basic science research, child and adolescent psychiatry, clinical research, consultation-liaison psychiatry, medical education, mental health policy, public psychiatry, and translational research.

-- 31 percent received their medical degree from California institutions, 63 from medical schools in other U.S. states, and 6 percent from institutions abroad
+- 31 percent received their medical degree from California institution and, 69 percent from medical schools in other U.S. states

 - At 16 students, this year's incoming class of psychiatry residents is the largest in California and among the top ten largest in the nation

-According to primary figures provided by the National Resident Matching Program, nearly 36,000 U.S. and international medical school students and graduates vied for residency positions, making this year's match the largest in history.
-Of those, 1,506 applicants were offered residency positions by 246 psychiatry programs.
-Over the past five years, the total number of psychiatry residency positions offered nationwide has increased by 34 percent.
+According to preliminary figures provided by the National Resident Matching Program, more than 37,000 U.S. and international medical school students and graduates vied for residency positions, making this year's match the largest in history.
+Of those, 1,617 applicants were offered residency positions by 288 psychiatry and psychiatry-related programs.
+Since last year, the total number of psychiatry residency positions offered nationwide has increased by 4.1 percent.

 About UCSF Psychiatry